BBQ & Grilling Tips

 When they cook they will become nice and flat.
 You will

 be the master.
+You are welcome.

 Also ALWAYS allow meats to rest before cutting or biting